-- A so called “mantra” helps to overcome the “inner chat” in your mind.
-A “mantra” is a sacred word that you continuously repeat at a steady rhytm, such as “om” or “aum”.
+- A so-called “mantra” helps to overcome the “inner chat” in your mind.
+A “mantra” is a sacred word that you continuously repeat at a steady rhythm, such as “om” or “aum”.

-- Once you are able to quit the “inner chat” and can avoid to get procrastinated by your thoughts you can start to un-focus your attention (which is also referred to “attaining a state of zero”), where you lose all thoughts and attention.
+- Once you are able to quit the “inner chat” and can avoid getting procrastinated by your thoughts you can start to un-focus your attention (which is also referred to “attaining a state of zero”), where you lose all thoughts and attention.

 Relaxation technique #5: Relaxation music

 Listening to relaxation music can have an astounding impact on your mental state, as it allows you to calm down and relax.
 Furthermore, music has a positive effect on the psyche and relief stress.
 The most powerful relaxation effect can be achieved with slow, ambient music (such as nature noises).